Black Nerve

 So it began abducting citizens of the Third Dominion.

-Wormthew banes were dispatch in to control it.
+Wormthew banes were dispatched in to control it.
 The first time, they succeed.
 But eeling pits litered the countryside, and here and there, the deviations continued.
 With enough time, the wrong confluence of variable grew certain.
 Say a pit produced soldiers in addition to a growing mainenance crew.
 Then, when the wormthew banes marched in for a routine shutdown of a deviant pit, the mass of eelstitched overpowered them, restraining them, turning them to so much breeding stock.
 An army amassed.
 Only the Wormthew could control them, but every time they go in, you court a failure, and every eeled Wormthew made the problem so, so much worse.

 (Perhaps some began to understand what it had felt like to fight a war against the Third Dominion.)

 Now, eelstitched could never match high level vesperbanes.
 Cutting down hundreds of coordinated bodies could get nightmarish, but the most powerful vesperbanes were themselves nightmares.
-It would take one word spoken in the morning to Thanata Thimithi, and by nightfall a metastatic eeling pit would be nothing but steam and charred bodies.
+It would take one word spoken in the morning to clan matriach Thanata Thimithi, and by nightfall a metastatic eeling pit would be nothing but steam and charred bodies.

 No, destroying the pits wasn’t the problem.
 Or rather, it was — destroy the pits, and how many resources had you cost the Dominion?
 What happened if the eels abducted important people — remember, modern eelstitched were still alive.
 You could remove the eels.
 Shouldn’t you save those lives?